-There isn’t that much difference in pricing between the companies – and as mentioned above, certain companies will only cover certain areas – so the options for switching are limited.
+There is hardly any difference in pricing between the companies – and as mentioned above, certain companies will only cover certain areas – so the options for switching are limited.

 Most bin collection companies also offer pay as you go options which might work out cheaper for smaller households or those that recycle more.

 In 2016 – Dublin South Central TD Joan Collins and the Social Democrat’s Roisin Shortall accused waste companies of operating “a cartel”.

 A recent report in 2018 by the Competition and Consumer Protection Commission (CCPC) pointed out that competition from recycled and organic waste should bring down the revenues per kg per household.
 But – they found that the waste companies revenues are rising with the share of organic and recycling waste.